Blockade of Wonsan: North Korean air attack

-Waxbill came under fire again on December 19, three rounds were fired her way but none struck the ship.
+Waxbill came under fire again on December 19.
+Three rounds were fired her way but none struck the ship.
 A few days later, USS Toledo received the same treatment while bombarding the city but was not damaged either.
 On December 23, while providing gunfire support for the minesweepers in Wonsan Harbor, USS Marshall, USS McGowan received approximately thirty rounds of estimated 75-millimeter shells.
 During the firing, four to nine airbursts fell near McGowan, sixty to seventy near Marshall, and several rounds between the minesweepers.
 Throughout the engagements the North Koreans failed to cause any damage.
 McGowan engaged in another shore battery action two days later.

 Height of the fighting

 January 2, 1953 marked the first day in a large-scale North Korean bombardment of the UN held islands in Wonsan Harbor.
 Over the course of the next few months, enemy shore batteries in and around Wonsan fired hundreds of rounds primarily against Hwangto-do and Yo-do.
 The operation lasted until May and less sporadically thereafter.
-It was also a failure, UN intelligence estimated that ninety percent of the North Korean shore batteries were active against friendly islands rather than the blockading fleet, though throughout the bombardments, which occurred almost on a daily basis, only four friendlies were killed and fifteen wounded.
+It was also a failure as UN intelligence estimated that ninety percent of the North Korean shore batteries were active against UN islands rather than the blockading fleet, though throughout the bombardments, which occurred almost on a daily basis, only four UN personnel were killed and fifteen wounded.
 During the operation, UN ships constantly responded with counter battery fire.

-On February 9 and February 10, a maximum effort strike by American naval aircraft was conducted against supply concentrations and transport targets from Wonsan through Songjin to Chongjin and Hoeryong.
+On February 9 and February 10, a maximum strike effort by American naval aircraft was conducted against supply concentrations and transport targets from Wonsan through Songjin to Chongjin and Hoeryong.
 USS Philippine Sea, USS Oriskany and USS Kearsarge participated in the operations which caused extensive damage to the communists logistics system.
 As part of the communist bombardment in the Wonsan area, enemy shells killed two men on February 14, including an American marine, and wounded nine others in the most successful North Korean artillery attack against UN land forces.
 A command post on Yo-do was also damaged, one DUKW was destroyed and two other sustained damaged to their hulls.
 An aid station, two tents and communication wires were also damaged.
 Two bunkers caved in on Hwangto-do.